ga-wdi-exercises/landlord/readme.md

 Demonstrate joining apartments with tenants (where id < 10);

 > Note: If at any point you need a new clean set of data, run the following commands.
-The things in carrots are dependent on the names you give your database/files
+The database_name and file names need to be database and files you are using.

 ```bash
 $ dropdb database_name